Wastegate: Electric

 Some 1940s aircraft engines featured electrically operated wastegates, such as the Wright R-1820 on the B-17 Flying Fortress.
-General Electric was the biggest manufacturer of these systems.
-Being before the age of computers, they were entirely analog.
+General Electric was the biggest manufacturer of these analog systems.
 Pilots had a cockpit control to select different boost levels.
-Electric wastegates soon fell out of favor due to design philosophies which mandated the separation of the engine controls from the electrical system.
+Engineering mandates kept engine control systems separate from the aircraft's primary electrical architecture.

-Beginning in the 2011 model year the 2.0-liter Theta II turbocharged gasoline direct-injection (GDI) engine introduced in the Hyundai Sonata includes a PCM operated electronic servo wastegate actuator.
+Beginning in the 2011 model year, Hyundai began offering the 2.0-liter Theta II turbocharged gasoline direct-injection (GDI) engine in the Sonata, which included a PCM-operated electronic servo wastegate actuator.
 This allows a boost control strategy that reduces exhaust backpressure caused by the turbocharger by opening the wastegate when turbo boost is not needed, resulting in improved fuel economy.
 The wastegate is also held open during cold starting to lower emissions by speeding up initial catalyst light-off.

-Starting in November 2015, Honda Earth Dreams direct injected turbocharged engines with 1.5 litre displacement employ an ECU driven electric wastegate.
+Starting in November 2015, Honda began shipping vehicles with direct-injected 1.5-liter turbocharged engines, which used an ECU-driven electric wastegate.
 This was first introduced in the Honda Civic 2016 model and followed by the CR-V in 2017.
-In 2018 1.5L and 2.0L turbocharged direct injected engines replaced the 2.4L and 3.6L 6 cylinder naturally aspirated engines in the Honda Accord.
+In 2018 1.5L and 2.0L turbocharged direct injected engines replaced the 2.4L and 3.5L 6 cylinder naturally aspirated engines in the Honda Accord.

 Hydraulic

-Most modern turbocharged aircraft use a hydraulic wastegate control with engine oil as the fluid.
-Systems from Lycoming and Continental operate on the same principles and use similar parts which differ only in name.
-Inside the wastegate actuator, a spring acts to open the wastegate, and oil pressure acts to close the wastegate.
-On the oil output side of the wastegate actuator sits the density controller, an air-controlled oil valve which senses upper deck pressure and controls how fast oil can bleed from the wastegate actuator back to the engine.
-As the aircraft climbs and the air density drops, the density controller slowly closes the valve and traps more oil in the wastegate actuator, closing the wastegate to increase the speed of the turbocharger and maintain rated power.
-Some systems also use a differential pressure controller which senses the air pressures on either side of the throttle plate and adjusts the wastegate to maintain a set differential.
-This maintains an optimum balance between a low turbocharger workload and a quick spool-up time, and also prevents surging caused by a bootstrapping effect.
+Many turbocharged, piston-engine aircraft utilize a hydraulic wastegate control system that uses engine oil as the actuating fluid.
+Systems manufactured by companies such as Lycoming and Continental operate on identical physical principles, utilizing similar components that vary mostly by naming convention.
+Within the wastegate actuator, an internal spring applies mechanical force to drive the wastegate butterfly valve to a fully open position, while regulated engine oil pressure counteracts the spring to force the valve closed.

+A density controller, an aneroid-regulated oil valve that references upper-deck pressure (compressor discharge pressure), is positioned on the outlet side of the wastegate actuator to regulate how rapidly oil bleeds from the actuator back into the engine crankcase.
+As the aircraft climbs into thinner air and ambient air density drops, the density controller progressively restricts the oil bleed valve.
+This traps more oil volume within the wastegate actuator housing, forcing the wastegate to close, which accelerates turbine wheel speed to maintain the engine's rated power up to its critical altitude.

+Some installations supplement this loop with a differential pressure controller.
+This secondary device senses the absolute pressure differential across the engine's throttle plate and modulates the wastegate to maintain a predetermined pressure split.
+By preventing excessive compressor discharge pressures during part-throttle operations, the differential pressure controller minimizes unnecessary turbocharger workload, optimizes transient spool-up time, and eliminates the cyclic manifold pressure fluctuations known as bootstrapping.

 Wastegate sizing

-Wastegate sizing is inversely proportional to the desired level of boost and is somewhat independent of the size or power of the engine.
-One vendor's guide for wastegate sizing is as follows: